What You Need to Know About Potholing for Utilities Services

 To get an accurate estimation, start with how many holes you need to be excavated.
 The construction team or the potholing company will have an awareness of how deep under the ground the utility line is.
 From this information, the amount of material removed from each hole is calculated.
 Vacuum excavation using a water jet will also include the cost of the water or liquid being sent into the spoil tank.
 Typically, the ratio of water to soil is 1 to 1.

 You are likely using vacuum excavation because it is a time-efficient and relatively risk-free method of potholing utilities.
-When you are calculating the cost of utility potholing, you should factor in the money saved by using less cautious methods.
+When you are calculating the cost of potholing for utilities, you should factor in the money saved by using less cautious methods.
 For instance, backhoes and shovels have reputations for damaging utility lines which can lead to expensive fines and put your crew and members of the public at risk.
-To better understand how much money utility potholing costs, these savings should be included in the final calculations.
+To better understand how much money potholing costs, these savings should be included in the final calculations.

 Finally, remember that the other labor costs included in utility potholing.
 This includes transportation and disposal costs when the team is emptying the spoils tanks away from the site.
 Depending on which city or state you are in, disposal costs and regulations will vary.